Soccer practice is a great way to prepare for an upcoming game with your teammates and coach.

 How long is soccer practice usually?

-Common soccer practices will range anywhere between 1-2 hours depending on the age group.
+Common soccer practices will range between 1 and 2 hours, depending on age.

 - For kids 8 and under, you will probably struggle to keep their attention for more than 1 hour.